 Specifying a File Space Management Strategy

-The strategy for a given HDF5 file is specified when the file is created, and cannot be changed.
+The strategy for a given HDF5 file is specified when the file is created; it cannot be changed thereafter.

-The HDF5 library provides the following file creation property routine that allows users to specify the file space management strategy to use when an HDF5 file is created later.
-(See entry in HDF5 Reference Manual):
+The HDF5 library provides the H5Pset_file_space file creation property routine so that users can specify the file space management strategy that should be used when a new HDF5 file is created (see entry in HDF5 Reference Manual).
+The signature for the routine is:

 herr_t H5Pset_file_space(hid_t fcpl_id, H5F_file_space_t strategy, hsize_t threshold)

-There are three parameters to this public routine.
-The first parameter, fcpl_id, is the file creation property identifier that will be used when the HDF5 file is created.
+There first H5Pset_file_space parameter, fcpl_id, is the file creation property list identifier that will be used when the HDF5 file is created.
 The second parameter, strategy, is one of the four strategies described above.
 The third parameter, threshold, is the free-space section threshold used by the library’s free-space managers.
 This parameter is mainly for performance tuning purposes, and is discussed in more detail elsewhere.
-Passing a value of zero for the strategy or threshold indicates the corresponding parameter’s value should not be modified as a result of the call.
+Passing a value of zero for either strategy or threshold indicates that the file’s corresponding existing value should not be modified as a result of the call.

-The library provides another public routine that retrieves the file space management information for an HDF5 file.
-(See entry in HDF5 Reference Manual):
+The library provides a companion routine that retrieves the file space management information for an HDF5 file (see entry in HDF5 Reference Manual):

 herr_t H5Pget_file_space(hid_t fcpl_id, H5F_file_space_t * strategy, hsize_t *threshold)

-The first parameter, fcpl_id, is the file creation property identifier associated with an HDF5 file.
+The first parameter, fcpl_id, is the file creation property list identifier associated with the HDF5 file.
 If the second parameter, strategy, is not NULL, the library will retrieve the existing file space management strategy in use for the file and store it in strategy.
 If the third parameter, threshold, is not NULL, the library will retrieve the existing free-space section threshold used by the library’s free-space manager and store it in threshold.

-The following code sample shows how these two public routines are used to create an empty HDF5 file, persist.h5, with file space management strategy ALL_PERSIST:
+The following code sample shows how these two public routines are used to create an empty HDF5 file, persist.h5, with the file space management strategy ALL_PERSIST:

-/* Create a file creation property template */
+/* Create a file creation property list template */

-fcpl = H5Pcreate(H5P_FILE_CREATE);
+fcpl_id = H5Pcreate(H5P_FILE_CREATE);

 /* Set the file space management strategy */